Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

     * `- ./config/proxy/acme.json:/acme.json`

   * * To use commercial SSLs - Uncomment
-    * - `./config/proxy/ssl-certs:/certs:ro`
+    * `./config/proxy/ssl-certs:/certs:ro`
-      * Additionally you'll need to add your SSL certs (.cert, .pem, .key) files to `./config/proxy/ssl-certs`
+      * Additionally you'll need to add your SSL certs (.cert, .pem, .key) files to `config/proxy/ssl-certs`

-  * Based on the choice of SSL type made above, you'll need to refer to to the `./config/proxy/traefik.staging.toml` file for further configuration instructions.
+  * Based on the choice of SSL type made above, you'll need to refer to the `/config/proxy/traefik.staging.toml` file for further configuration instructions.

 ### Step 4A: On Local - (Optional) changes for  docker-compose.staging.yml

 This section is for optional changes for the `docker-compose.staging.yml`, end-users do not have feel like they have to make any choices here and can continue to **Step 4** as needed.